-Table 24 - SEA ASONALITY PROVISIONS State (1) Seasonal Industry (2) Seasonal Worker (3) Restriction (4) Pennsylvania An industry or process, which because of climactic conditions make it impractical or impossible to do or operate otherwise.
+State Seasonal Industry Seasonal Worker Restriction (1) (2) (3) (4) Mississippi Cotton ginning or professional baseball Off-season wages less than 30 x WBA if earned in cotton ginning or professional baseball with season of 6-26 weeks, or less than 24 x WBA if earned in cotton ginning or professional baseball with season of 27-36 weeks Only during season New Mexico Ski area operator for a ski area operator less than 6 Only during season.
+Presumed unavailable for work after 2 successive ski seasons employed by a ski area when claimant does not live, and has not lived, continuously for 12 months in the same county where ski area is located.
+Pennsylvania An industry or process, which, because of climactic conditions, make it impractical or impossible to do or operate otherwise.
 This is usually commercial canning or commercial freezing of fruits and vegetables operating during regularly recurring period of 180 days or less in a calendar year Performs commercial canning or commercial freezing services for less than 180 days in a year Only during season.
 Between seasons benefits based on nonseasonal wages.
 If there is no opportunity for work next season benefits based on both seasonal and nonseasonal wages payable retroactively.
-Tennessee (Effective 1/1/2016) An employer which customarily carries on production operations only within a regularly recurring active period or periods of less than an aggregate of 36 weeks in a calendar year.
-Benefits paid to claimants with wages earned in seasonal employment during the base period will be paid in the same manner as school wages.
-Benefits based on seasonal wages will not be paid to a seasonal worker who performs service for a seasonal employer in the first of two successive normal active periods and there is a reasonable assurance that the seasonal worker will perform the service in the second of the active periods.
+Tennessee (Effective 1/1/2016) An employer which customarily carries on production operations only within a regularly recurring active period or periods of less than an aggregate of 36 weeks in a calendar year. earned in seasonal employment during the base period will be paid Benefits based on seasonal wages will not be paid to a seasonal worker who performs service for a seasonal employer in the first of 2 successive normal active periods and there is a reasonable assurance that the seasonal worker will perform the service in the second of the active periods.
 Utah Claimants are deferred from the work search requirement when out of work due to seasonal factors, including construction, specialized seasonal industrial work, rural tourist areas, and those who have a pattern of work between seasonal jobs.
 The majority of BP wages must be in seasonal employment Only during period claimant is out of work due to seasonal factors West Virginia Industry recognized seasonal: such as food processing and canning Some seasonal wages Ineligible if less than 100 days in seasonal industry and less than \$100 in other work Other industry definitions Seasonal wages in operating period of seasonal industry: Seasonal wage credits available for benefits: Wisconsin Seasonal agricultural employers and employers in a tourism, recreational or tourist service industry if at least 75% of the gross wages paid by employer during prior year were paid in 2 cal. qtrs.
 Employers voluntarily elect seasonal designation.
 An additional 2% solvency tax applies to seasonal employers.
 The work may be excluded for UI purposes, or if worker was employed for a period less than 90 days and earned less than \$500 of covered base period wages from other employers and received written notice before starting.